Radiation Safety Officer Course

 Course Fee: $995.00 (includes all course materials)

 Registration Schedule: RSO-100-PS: Radiation Safety Officer is offered four times a year.
-The first class is scheduled to run from March 17 - June 9, 2014.
-The course is also scheduled to be offered on July 14, 2014 and Sept.
-15, 2014.
+The Summer semester for this course is scheduled to run from July 13th – October 4th.
+The Fall semester is scheduled to run from September 21 – December 13th.

 The course is being offered jointly by the college’s School of Applied Science and Technology and John S. Watson School of Public Service and Continuing Education.